-This paper points out an underappreciated difficulty with proposals for macroeconomic stability that rely on targeting nominal variables, including price level targeting and the now-popular NGDP targeting.
-These proposals, in line with a dynamic conception of the Quantity Theory, argue that the monetary authority can achieve any dynamic monetary equilibrium, provided favorable public expectations.
-However, it is precisely the problem of public expectations that cannot be assumed away.
-Because the public will only find a subset of dynamic monetary equilibria attainable, attempts to coordinate around an equilibrium perceived to be unobtainable will have unintended consequences.
-Attempts at demand-side stabilization policy will instead result in supply-side difficulties.
-This point, well-understood by economists working during the era of stagflation, has seemingly been forgotten in the post-financial crisis Keynesian resurgence.
-We caution against reverting to demand-side fundamentalism as a consequence of the crisis and propose a more fruitful framework.
+This paper considers the effects of changing expectations under macroeconomic policies that rely on targeting nominal variables, such as NGDP targeting.
+These proposals, in line with a dynamic conception of the equation of exchange, argue that the monetary authority can achieve any dynamic monetary equilibrium, provided favorable public expectations.
+The problem of changing public expectations, however, cannot be assumed away.
+Because the public may only find a subset of dynamic monetary equilibria attainable, attempts to coordinate around an equilibrium perceived to be unobtainable can have unintended consequences.
+We demonstrate in a New Keynesian model that demand-side stabilization policy can shift inflation expectations, resulting in supply-side difficulties.
+This problem serves as a warning against demand-side fundamentalism in macroeconomic policy.

 Keywords: Aggregate Demand Stabilization, Expectations, Monetary Equilibrium, Monetary Policy, NGDP Targeting, Stagflation, Supply Side